Chapter 7 – Faculty Grievances

 In grievance cases, the burden of persuading the Hearing Board that the actions or inactions of the University were not proper rests upon the grievant, and shall be satisfied only by clear and convincing evidence, except in cases where government regulations, such as those under Title VII and Title IX require the standard of the preponderance of the evidence.

 At the conclusion of the hearing, as promptly as is consistent with due deliberation, the grievance panel shall make its decision.
 The findings of fact and decision of the grievance panel shall be based solely on the hearing record.
 The recommendations shall be in writing, shall state the basis for the decision and shall recommend any proposed remedial action.
-The panel shall provide its written decision within ten business days after the completion of the grievance hearing.
+The panel shall provide its written decision within ten calendar days after the completion of the grievance hearing.
 The written decision shall be provided to each party and to the chair of the Committee on Faculty Tenure and Privileges Appeals.
 Each party shall have two weeks from receipt of the decision to append an additional statement to the decision.

 In considering grievances related to reappointment, promotion, or tenure, or actions under Chapter 6, the grievance panel shall not substitute its judgment on the substantive merits of the decision, including the requirements of the academic unit or Title IX or other laws or of a candidate’s professional qualifications, for that of the appropriate faculty body or bodies and administrators.
 If the grievance panel concludes that the grievant’s claim of a violation of rights is proven, it will recommend reconsideration by the appropriate faculty body or bodies and administrators, indicating respects in which it believes the review process was inadequate.
 If a grievance panel concludes that there was an unfair evaluation because of considerations violative of academic freedom or prejudice, it will recommend reconsideration by a new faculty body and by administrators, indicating the respects in which it considers unfair judgments to have taken place.